Pastors find a role ministering to young men swept up in El Salvador's crackdown on gangs | KRDO

 “A church is the basis for supporting people to get ahead,” he said.

-Vida Libre, one of the church’s programs, takes in minors who are nearing the end of their prison sentence.
+Vida Libre, one of the church’s programs, takes in minors who are nearing the end of their prison sentence and have demonstrated good conduct.
 Its goal is to provide an adequate transition to society, said Allan Espinoza, who leads the project.

 The stigma of prison makes it difficult for ex-convicts to resume their studies or find employment.
-Vida Libre offers workshops in agriculture, carpentry, automotive painting and baking.
+For this reason, Vida Libre offers workshops in agriculture, carpentry, automotive painting and baking.
+Biblical studies also are offered.

+The program says it welcomes ex-gang members who don’t believe in God, but every participant must arise at 5 a.m. to attend a morning service and read the Bible daily.

 Others knock on his door to talk and, once in his office, they just cry.